percona/pmm/docs/details/dashboards/dashboard-postgresql-instances-overview.md

 The number of queries that have been canceled due to dropped tablespaces, lock timeouts, old snapshots, pinned buffers, and deadlocks.

-!!! alert alert-info "Note"

-    Data shown by this gauge are based on the `pg_stat_database_conflicts` view.
+> Data shown by this gauge are based on the `pg_stat_database_conflicts` view.

 ## Cache Hit Ratio

 The number of times disk blocks were found already in the buffer cache, so that a read was not necessary.

-!!! alert alert-info "Note"
-    This only includes hits in the PostgreSQL buffer cache, not the operating system’s file system cache.
+> This only includes hits in the PostgreSQL buffer cache, not the operating system’s file system cache.

 ## Checkpoint Stats